By Peg Smith & Andy Pritikin

 There’s a Place I Know . . .

 Activities that strengthen the brain, being outside in nature, and physically “playing” with others are things that took place naturally in our neighborhoods for centuries, but in today’s modern society, one of the best environments for this all to happen is at summer camp.
 In the past few decades, many parents have focused their responsibilities on building their children’s resumes, over-programming, and not letting them just be kids, the way kids have been for centuries.
 From what I’ve seen recently, though, the pendulum is slowly swinging back!
 Parents don’t want their adult children living with them.
 They want their kids away from screens and out of the air conditioning, as they recall the challenges of their own childhoods with newfound reverence and now seek for the same for their children.

 We all know where kids go to receive “academic” equipment for life, but there is a special place each summer where they can go to receive critical social and emotional readiness equipment.
 Where they can intern for life — at SUMMER CAMP!

-Peg Smith is the chief executive officer of the American Camp Association® (ACA).
+Peg Smith is the former chief executive officer of the American Camp Association® (ACA), retiring on January 1, 2015 after 16 years of service to youth and the camp community.
 ACA is the champion of better tomorrows — providing resources, research, and support for developmentally appropriate camp experiences.
 Learn more at www.CampParents.org or www.ACAcamps.org.

 Andy Pritikin is the owner/director/founder of Liberty Lake Day Camp, in Columbus, New Jersey, and the incoming president of the American Camp Association, New York and New Jersey. www.LibertyLakeDayCamp.com, www.ACA-NYNJ.org